halildgn/automating-slr/README.md

 # Backup Option/Last Resort

-If you had problems while running the GUI with `webui2` or you would like to launch the GUI inside your webbrowser, you can use the `webbrowser` module and change the `main` of `src-python/automating-slr.py` as following:
+If you had problems while running the GUI with `webui2` or you would like to launch the GUI inside your webbrowser, you import the `webbrowser` module(it is included in python by default, no need to install) and change the `main` of `src-python/automating-slr.py` as following:
 ```python
 import webbrowser
 ```